 Hite began his coaching career at CU as a volunteer assistant while playing in the San Diego Padres organization and was part of the staff for an entire season in 2001.
 He then worked four years at Trevecca Nazarene before returning to Cumberland as the pitching coach in 2006.

 During his tenure at CU, five pitchers have earned All-America honors, including Robert Clayton (2007), Shawn Schaefer (2010), Aaron Wilkerson (2010 & 2011), Will Locante (2011) and Anthony Gomez (2013).
 The Phoenix have made four NAIA World Series appearances, finishing as national runner-up in 2006, and claimed the 2010 and 2014 national championships.
 Cumberland has won three TranSouth Conference and one Mid-South Conference regular season championships as well as four TranSouth Conference and one Mid-South Conference Tournament title since Hite returned in 2006.

-The Phoenix have finished in the Top 25 nationally in earned-run-average in seven of the previous 10 seasons under Hite.
+The Phoenix finished in the Top 25 nationally in earned-run-average seven times in 10 seasons from 2006-15.

 CU placed 14th in ERA (3.56) and 12th in opponent batting average (.250) during the 2006 season, with Zach Whitmer (12) and Drew Shetrone (11) both in the Top 10 in wins (and Karl Mejlholm adding 10 victories) and Shetrone ninth in ERA (1.78).
 In 2007 the unit was 22nd nationally in ERA (3.81) and Robert Clayton ranked seventh in wins (12).